koodikulma-fi/mix-dom-ui-tools/README.md

 ## Todo

 - Very early state.
 Not yet bundled.
 And components not refined.
 Copied the components from mixdomjs.org source code.

+## Notes

+Parts:
+- Common tools
+- Mixable components
+- Components
+- Some simple CSS keywords.
+    * Try to use them even for things like the number slider.